Mneto12/Mneto12/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Miguel Coronel
 ======================================================================================================================================

-Web developer, engineering student
+FullStack Developer
 ----------------------------------

-I’m self student and web developer focused in the front-end, recently building applications with TypeScript, React JS, Tailwind CSS with experience in the educational sector builing games, Activities, online courses and freelance projects for commercials companies.
-Right now, learning clean architecture and advanced backend topics.
+👋 Hi there, I'm a Full Stack developer.
+I've been working on applications using TypeScript, React JS, Node and NestJS, and I have experience building educational games, activities, online courses and systems for multiples companies.

 I am passionate about the educational sector and be able to work on projects to improve the quality of life of the people with great impact.